-- a A matter personal to a member of staff that is being considered by a meeting of Council or the Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the member of staff shall notify the chairman of the Council or, if he is not available, the vice-chairman (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Personnel Committee at its next meeting. - c The chairman of the Personnel Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of employee.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee shall contact the chairman of the Personnel Committee or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the chairman or vice-chairman of the Council or Personnel Committee, this shall be communicated to another member of the Personnel Committee, which shall be reported back and progressed by resolution of the Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council or the Personnel Committee / Working Group is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the member of staff shall notify the chair of the Council or, if he is not available, the vice-chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Personnel Committee / Working Group at its next meeting. - The chair of the Personnel Committee / Working Group or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of employee.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Committee / Working Group. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee shall contact the chair of the Personnel Committee / Working Group or in his/her/their absence, the vice-chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Committee / Working Group. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the chair or vice-chair of the Council or Personnel Committee / Working Group, this shall be communicated to another member of the Personnel Committee / Working Group, which shall be reported back and progressed by resolution of the Personnel Committee / Working Group. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).